CtrlK

 Distinctiveness Conflict Risk

-The mention of 'Antigravity skills' and specific workflow types (SaaS MVP, security audits, AI agent builds, browser QA) provides some distinctiveness, but 'orchestrate multiple skills' is generic enough to potentially overlap with other orchestration or workflow management skills.
+The mention of 'Antigravity skills' and specific workflow types (SaaS MVP, security audits, AI agent builds, browser QA) provides some distinctiveness, but 'orchestrate multiple skills through guided workflows' is quite generic and could overlap with any meta-orchestration or project management skill.

 2 / 3